 The saint always is to look up to Jesus, no matter how strenuous the particular battle and burden may be, and know there will come an end.
 We are more than conquerors through Christ.
 Our expectation and hope will not be cut off.
 We will dwell in joy and peace one day.

-“This day is holy unto our Lord: neither be ye sorry, for the joy of the Lord is your strength” (Nehemiah 8:10).
+“This day is holy to our LORD.
+Do not sorrow, for the joy of the LORD is your strength.”
+(Nehemiah 8:10).

 The “Sixth” and “Seventh” Experiences